ibbles/LearningUnreal/Troubleshooting Errors.md

 https://discord.com/channels/187217643009212416/375022233875382274/985662642129620992

+# Tamil text in dialog boxes

+Install some combination of the following system packages, depending on which Linux distribution you are on.
+- `xorg-fonts-misc`
+- `xorg-x11-fonts`
+- `xorg-x11-fonts-misc`

 # GPU process launch failed

 This is caused by the Chromium Embedded Framework, which is used for the Web Browser Plugin.